OpenEugene/mural-tour-2021-razor/README.md

-# mural-wayfinding-2021-api
+# mural-wayfinding-2021-we
-back end for the maps app.
+back end and web site for the maps app.